jafingerhut/jafingerhut.github.com/notes/clojure-socket-repl-emacs.md

 50505 is an example TCP port number.
 At most one running process in the same system can be listening on the same TCP port number at the same time.

+## Socket REPL using the Clojure CLI tools

 Using a `deps.edn` file (either a user-account-wide one in `$HOME/.clojure/deps.edn`, or a project-specific one), you can create